vimeo/VimeoUpload/README.md

 #### Obtaining an Upload Ticket

-Request an upload ticket from the [Vimeo API](https://developer.vimeo.com/).
-Details about this request are [here](https://developer.vimeo.com/api/upload/videos#generate-an-upload-ticket). `VimeoUpload` provides a simple mechanism by which to make this request:
+Request an upload ticket from the [Vimeo API](https://developer.vimeo.com/). `VimeoUpload` provides a simple mechanism by which to make this request:

 ```Swift
     let authToken = "YOUR_OAUTH_TOKEN"